 Worked in the round: Ch 6, DC in 4th ch from hook, DC in next ch, 2 DC in first ch, skip next 3 stitches, * 1 DC in next st, Ch 3, 4 DC around the post of the DC, skip next 3 stitches; Rep from * around, slst into third chain of beg-ch.

 This one gets its name because it resembles the blanket stitch in embroidery.
 It's a simple stitch that looks best in a contrasting color.
-You might also find it called the spike stitch .
+You might also find it called the spike stitch , and you can learn more about what it looks like in a crochet pattern here .

 Worked over: any number of stitches